Bersey Electric Cab: Accidents

-Just 22 days after the service began one of the drivers, George Smith, crashed his cab into a building on New Bond Street.
+Just 22 days after the service began, one of the drivers, George Smith, crashed his cab into a building on New Bond Street.
 He was taken to Vine Street Police Station where a police surgeon certified that he was drunk.
 Smith, who said he had consumed 2–3 glasses of beer, became the first person ever to be charged with drunk driving and was fined 20 shillings at Marlborough Street Police Court.

 Another incident saw a driver lose control and crash at Hyde Park Gate, causing extensive damage to property.
-A tendency for street urchins to hitch rides on the back of the cab saw the first fatality in September 1897: Stephen Hackney's coat became entangled in the driving chain of a cab and he was fatally crushed.
+A tendency for street urchins to hitch rides on the back of the cab saw the first fatality in September 1897: Stephen Hackney's coat became entangled in the driving chain of a cab, and he was fatally crushed.

+Writing in 1902, Henry Charles Moore castigated the cabs for the danger which they posed:... the [serious] objection to [the cabs] concerned the safety to the public.
+There are many people living who have been knocked down by carriages, cabs, omnibuses and vans, and have suffered little or no injury because they happened, by chance or design, to roll under the vehicle and thus escape all four wheels.
+But if knocked down by one of the electric cabs no such escape would have been possible, as the accumulator was only a few inches from the ground, and would have crushed to death any one who got beneath it.